 If you can relate with the first century Christians who felt beat down, weathered, marginalized, and perhaps forgotten, then I’d encourage you to spend some time in the book of Romans.
 If you lack knowledge, Paul’s magnum opus acts as an informative manifesto of the Church’s (capital C) essential doctrine.
 If you lack courage, you will learn to sympathize with the letter’s original recipients, and your confidence will be restored.
 Continue reading

-I’ve been at my current ministry in Kansas City now for just over a year, and I still don’t know what Rock Chalk Jayhawk means.
-I just know that if I say it, it gets people’s attention.
-It’s been an eventful year for me.
+I’ve been at my current ministry in Kansas City now for 2 years, and I still don’t know what Rock Chalk Jayhawk means.
+I just know that if I say it, it gets people’s attention around here.
+It’s been an eventful couple of years for me.
 Such a milestone causes a guy to look back.
-As I was doing some self-evaulation of my first year of ministry here in Kansas City (after a move halfway across the country from Fresno, California), I couldn’t help but think back to some of the job descriptions I read during my job search.
+As I was doing some self-evaulation of my first two years of ministry here in Kansas City (after a move halfway across the country from Fresno, California), I couldn’t help but think back to some of the job descriptions I read during my job search.
 I looked at churches all over America and saw an incredibly wide range of requirements and requisites for potential youth pastors.
 Some churches understandably wanted recordings of sermons preached.
 Some required a class B or C driver’s license (you know, in case the need for a long haul trucker comes up).
 A surprising number required applicants to include family pictures (is this legal?).
 But one of the most common and most upsetting requirements I encountered was the one that looked something like this: “Must have X years experience in a church of 1000 or more,” or maybe “…X years experience, preferably in a large church setting.”
 Continue reading